 Radon levels increase when the air pressure within the property is lower than the pressure within the soil as this causes a ‘suction’ effect that draws more gas from the soil into the building.

-Geographically: The HPA (now part of Public Health England) and BGS came together to create the radon map of Britain using geological information and data from radon tests previously carried out.
+Geographically: The UK Health Security Agency (formerly Public Health England) and BGS came together to create the radon map of Britain using geological information and data from radon tests previously carried out.

 This map acts as an indicator of the areas of the country where dangerous radon levels are most likely to be found but it is only a prediction and the only way to be sure your home is safe is to test.
 You can find out more about what are the safe and high radon levels that can be found at your property on our “what are radon levels?” article.

 Radon Maps are available showing which areas of the country are predicted to have more properties affected by elevated levels of radon.
-The maps are based on historic test result data held by Public Health England and geological information from the British Geological Survey.
+The maps are based on historic test result data held by UK Health Security Agency and geological information from the British Geological Survey.

 You can look up the affected area status for any postcode by visiting www.ukradon.org.
 The darker the colour, the greater the estimated probability of the property containing over 200 Bq/m3 of radon.
 The colours do not relate to the expected concentration of radon (e.g. dark brown does not mean you will have 1000 Bq/m3), rather the percentage likelihood (1-3% risk, 5% risk, 30%+ risk etc).